 Texas Constitution and Statutes, Education Code, Chapter 145.001 defines the use of IDC funds returned to departments and units:

 |“The funds shall be expended under guidelines approved by the institution's governing board for projects encouraging further research at the unit, agency, or department level at which the research was conducted, including: conducting early pre-grant feasibility studies; preparing competitive proposals for sponsored programs; providing carryover funding for research teams to provide continuity between externally funded projects; supporting new researchers pending external funding; engaging in research programs of critical interest to the general welfare of the citizens of this state; purchasing capital equipment directly related to expanding the research capability of the institution; and research or project administrative costs; and the funds remaining after the application of Subdivision shall be used by a general academic teaching institution or a medical or dental unit to support research as approved by a general academic teaching institution or a medical or dental unit.”|

 Fringe Benefit Rates

-Proposals submitted by the University of Houston to an external sponsor should include an amount estimated to be the actual costs for fringe benefits, and recommended to be as follows:
+Proposals submitted by the University of Houston to an external sponsor should include an amount estimated to be the actual costs for fringe benefits.

-The rate would be applied to all salaries included in a proposal budget for each person.
+Use the budget tool (located at the top of this page) to estimate all salaries included in a proposal budget for each person.
 Actual fringe benefits are charged to the sponsored project at the time the salary cost is incurred and are based on the salary, selected benefits package and other variables applicable to the individual employee.
-A Primary Investigator can use the Budget Tool - Fringe Benefits Calcuator (XLSX) to determine a more exact amount.

 The fringe benefits identified in the UH F&A Rate Agreement (PDF) include FICA Life Insurance, Retirement Health Insurance, and Worker's Compensation Unemployment Insurance.
 The following description should be used in a proposal budget justification: